yesming/AutowareAuto/docs/usage/odd-demos/racing-odd-f1tenth-simulation.md

 # Setup Simulation {#f1tenth-simulation}

 ## Setup Joystick Controller
-Plug in your Logitech wireless gamepad F710 controller receiver, and verify that device is connected by running
+Plug in your Logitech wireless gamepad F710 controller receiver, and verify that device is connected by

 ```{bash}
 $ ls /dev/input/js0